-Steps on how to clean or restore your foggy headlights.
+Steps on how to restore your foggy headlights.

 Here are the easy to follow step to make those dirty headlights look new again.